Night hunting: Practice

 The practice is far more dramatic because this happens under pitch darkness and traditionally the whole family sleep in one large room, which is the kitchen and living room.
 The prowler must know pretty well where the girl sleeps in order to find the right bed.
 There are stories of boys getting into the wrong bed and the grannies yelling the boy out or having a good laugh or even quietly enjoying the visit.

 The culture of night prowling is fading away due to socio-economic changes.
 With new metal latches and locks in many houses, it is difficult for young boys now to get into the house.
 With modern education, modern western form of romance and dating tradition is growing and young people are no longer keen on this traditional practice, preferring to exchange love letters and fix dates.

-There is also a growing perception among urban dwellers unfamiliar with the custom that prowling for girls is tantamount to sexual harassment and often leads to rape.
-Thus, there are new regulations in place to discourage this practice.
-Other legal factors include the new paternity law with the penalty of 20% of the income per month until the child is 18 years old for fathering a child.

 Issues

 One potential issue is the abuse of this cultural practice leading to sexual assault and rape.
-Although not the norm, it nevertheless can and has taken place.
-However, a more common downside of night prowling has been rampant bastardy.
+Perhaps a more common downside of night prowling has been rampant bastardy.
 Bastardy and single motherhood were less of a problem in the traditional setting with extended families and grandparents always around to look after the child.

 However, the growing culture of nuclear families, the requirement for marriage certificates, requirement of a father to register the child as citizen, the increasing practice of western styled wedding culture are leading to an increased stigma for single motherhood.
 This subsequently is leading to the fall in sex outside wedlock and practices such as prowling for girls.

 Modern education and the literature associated with it are spreading fast and with them a worldview and culture heavily influenced by a Western, Christian moral ethos.
-This is fast replacing a more "liberal" tantric Buddhist attitude toward sex which was prevalent in Bhutan.
+This is fast replacing a more liberal Buddhist attitude toward sex which was prevalent in Bhutan.